Battle of Craon

-The Battle of Craon took place between 21–24 May 1592, between the French Royal army under the Duke of Montpensier and François de Bourbon, Prince of Conti, reinforced by English contingents under Sir John Norreys, against the combined forces of Spain, during their occupation of Brittany, and the Catholic League of France during the War of the Three Henrys and the Anglo-Spanish War (1585–1604), in the context of the French Wars of Religion.
-Craon was besieged by the army of Henry of Navarre, but the defenders, supported by a Catholic relief force recruited by Philippe Emmanuel, Duke of Mercœur, resisted.
-At the end, Craon was relieved by the Spaniards under Don Juan del Águila, who defeated the Anglo-French besiegers.
+The battle of Craon took place during the Brittany campaign of the French Wars of Religion in Craon, Mayenne between 21–24 May 1592.
+It was fought between a French Crown army under Henri de Bourbon, Duke of Montpensier and François de Bourbon, Prince of Conti and a joint Catholic League and Spanish force; the French Crown troops were reinforced by a contingent of English soldiers.
+The battle occurred during a French Crown siege of Craon directed by Henry of Navarre, which was lengthened by the defending garrison being supported by a Catholic League army recruited by Philippe Emmanuel, Duke of Mercœur.
+Ultimately, a Spanish force led by Juan del Águila defeated the besiegers and relived the city.

 Background

 The commander of the Catholic League of France in the region, the Duke of Mercœur, Governor of Brittany, ordered his chief lieutenant, Urbain de Laval Boisdauphin, to strengthen Craon.
 In 1590, Mercœur rebelled against the accession to the throne of France of Henry of Navarre and became the head of the Catholic League of Brittany, aiming to restore the autonomy of the former Duchy, and proclaimed protector of the Catholic Church in the region of Brittany.
 The Duke of Mercœur had the support of the Catholic King, Philip II of Spain, who sent him 7,000 Spanish soldiers who landed at Blavet (Port Louis) under the command of Don Juan del Águila.

 On 8 February 1592, Henry of Navarre decided to take the city of Craon.
 His cousins, the Duke of Montpensier and François de Bourbon, Prince de Conti, secretly gathered together in Laval to organise the attack.
 Montpensier arrived with his army on 14 April 1592 and laid siege to the town.
-He was aided by 1,200 English led by Anthony Wingfield (in John Norreys' absence) and 800 German mercenaries.
+He was aided by 1,200 English troops led by Anthony Wingfield (in Sir John Norris' absence) and 800 German mercenaries.
 Then on 20 May 1592, Mercœur and Sablé arrived with their armies to defend Craon.

-Battle of Craon
+Battle

-The defense of the city of Craon by the Catholic troops against the French troops of Montpensier and Conti was fierce.
-On 22 May 1592 the Spanish-Catholic army reached Craon under Don Juan del Águila and the Duke of Mercœur.
-The Spanish-Catholic troops charged against the left flank, taking by surprise the Anglo-French besiegers.
-At the same time the besieged angrily attacked the right flank, finally achieving a brilliant victory.
+The defense of the city of Craon by Catholic League troops against the French Crown soldiers of Montpensier and Conti was fierce.
+On 22 May 1592 the Spanish-Catholic League army reached Craon under Don Juan del Águila and the Duke of Mercœur.
+The Spanish-Catholic League troops charged against the left flank, taking by surprise the Anglo-French besiegers.
+At the same time the defenders angrily attacked the Anglo-French right flank, finally achieving a victory.
 Under cover of night, Montpensier retired to Laval and Rennes.

-The Spaniards captured all the artillery, ammunition carts, flags, equipment, and supplies from the enemy.
-The English soldiers captured were not given quarter, and were all executed, in part in retaliation for the cruelty received from the English on the wrecks of the Spanish Armada.
+The Spanish troops captured all the artillery, equipment and supplies being used by the Anglo-French besiegers.
+English troops captured by the Spanish were all summarily executed partly in retaliation for the killings of survivors of Spanish Armada by English authorities in Ireland.